 Reverb characteristics for different channels - Reverb characteristics can be somewhat different for each channel.
-Since this difference increases as the sound is influenced by the various room characteristics, it is often better to capture a frequency analysis early on for smoother mixing of channel frequencies/sounds.
+Since this difference increases as the sound is influenced by the various room characteristics, it is often better to capture a characteristics, it is often better to capture a frequency analysis early on for smoother mixing of channel frequencies/sounds.